 Our policy is that the network is provided for educational purposes only.
 Pupils are not allowed to play computer games on the school computers unless it is part of a class activity specified by a teacher.

-Although pupils can access email and the school network via the internet, they are also able to access learning resources via SGS Online.
-This is our virtual learning environment and this should be the first place to look for revision material and lesson notes.
+Although pupils can access email and the school network via the internet, they are also able to access learning resources via Frog.
+This provides details of timetables, bulletin messages and homework assignments and forms a one-stop platform that contains useful information and resources.
 The school has also adopted ClickView which is a means of delivering video and audio content to pupils through the internet.